 Her work has been exhibited in many Paducah galleries such as the Yeiser Art Center, Clemens Gallery, The PAPA Gallery, in addition to larger venues in the surrounding region and in Louisville, Kentucky and Washington D.C.
 She has also painted two window murals on Broadway in Paducah, inspired by the city’s nickname, “Quilt City, U.S.A.”
 While creating work in charcoal and pastel in the past, her present body of work deals with the concept of home, featuring simplified paintings of the historic buildings of downtown Paducah, Kentucky created in ink and watercolor.

-"Serenade" by John McLaren earned Best of Show at the Murray Art Guild's annual juried competition, Visual Evidence.
-See this exhibit at Wrather Museum on the campus of Murray State University in Murray KY, through April 30.
+"Serenade" by John Duncan McLaren earned Best of Show at the Murray Art Guild's annual juried competition, Visual Evidence, on exhibit at Wrather Museum on the campus of Murray State University.

 "Chicken" by Martha Brown